Cardinal90/multi-cursor-case-preserve/README.md

 ## Known Issues

-*   Since 1.0.3 undo/redo for changes made by this extension is safe.
-It is still not perfect.
+*   ~~Since 1.0.3 undo/redo for changes made by this extension is safe.~~ As of 1.0.4 history for redo still breaks, if you undo a change made by copy/paste.
 [This issue](https://github.com/Microsoft/vscode/issues/38535) prevents me from solving undo/redo completely.
 *   Probably won't properly work for multiline selections, but this scenario doesn't seem likely.

 ## Release Notes

+### 1.0.4

+More work on undo/redo

 ### 1.0.3